-No, they need approximately four (4) 20-minute daily walk for exercise.
+No, they need approximately four (4) 20-minute daily walks for exercise.

 Are Greyhounds good with children?